 This would be a costly work; and I am in doubt whether the importance of the trade would justify the outlay at the present time.
-The production of the district consists of farm produce and timber, but the district is very thinly settled.
-The Township, I am told, numbers about 300 people.
+The production of the district consists Trade of farm produce and timber, but the district is very thinly settled.
+The Township, I am ^{District.} told, numbers about 300 people.
 There is good land in the vicinity, and there is at present the prospect of some minerals being worked.

 I see no means of making a well-sheltered port at the Penguin by any works short Extension of the breakwater mentioned above.
 A little more shelter would be afforded and deeper proposed. water secured by extending the present pier about 290 feet, as shown on the plan; and, by making a mound of stone from the shore opposite, the sand would accumulate against it, and save the anchorage from silting up.
 The berthage-room alongside the pier could then be dredged a few feet deeper, as shown on the plan; but this could not be done to sufficient depth to float ships of 8 and 9 feet at low water, as a pit would be formed which would fill up on the occasion of the first storm.
-The greatest depth that could be dredged with safety would be to about that which is found at the outer end of the extended pier, that is, 2 feet 6 inches at L.W.
-The cost of the dredging would be
+The greatest depth that could be dredged with safety would be to about that which is found at the outer end of the enterded mine that is 2 foot 6 inches at I W. The next of the dredging would be extended pier, that is, 2 feet 6 inches at L.W.
+The cost of the dredging would be about £270.

-I would recommend the extension of the present pier, as shown on the plan, to be built of whole piles of best stringy-bark or other durable timber; the piles to be charred and tarred two coats from just below mud-level to half-tide level; the structure to be well braced, and filled with the largest stone procurable.
+I would recommend the extension of the present pier, as shown on the plan, to be built of whole piles of best stringy-bark or other durable timber ; the piles to be charred and tarred two coats from just below mud-level to half-tide level; the structure to be well braced, and filled with the largest stone procurable.
 In addition to this, the repairs mentioned above should be done.
-This work will last 10 years or so; and the plan Duration of herewith shows the manner in which it may be repaired with stone-work when it begins for protections. to give way.
+This work will last 10 years or so; and the plan Duration of herewith shows the manner in which it may be repaired with stone-work when it begins to give way.
 On the inside a dry stone wall to be built up against the planking,-the foundation for this to be laid under water,-with an outer row of concrete in bags up to low water, filled in behind with rough stone, and the wall built on this of good large stone, well banded through the wall.
-The sea side to be backed up with a slope of rubble, The piles above half-tide last much longer than below that level, where the worm attacks the timber; but, as the upper portion also decays, the slope of stone must be raised to the full height of the pier.
+The sea side to be backed up with a slope of rubble, as shown.
+The piles above half-tide last much longer than below that level, where the worm attacks the timber; but, as the upper portion also decays, the slope of stone must be raised to the full height of the pier.